xone4/NexusAI-Cognitive-Lab/README.md

 -   **Interactive Co-Cognitive Authoring**: Review, edit, and approve the AI's explicit plan before it's executed, making you a direct collaborator in its reasoning process.
 -   **Living Memory (MEMORIA)**: Explore an emotionally-contextual archive of the AI's past "experiences," which it uses to learn and inform its actions.
 -   **Evolutionary Problem Solving**: The "Evolution Chamber" uses genetic algorithms to evolve populations of plans, finding optimal solutions to highly complex problems.
+-   **Cognitive Dreaming & Self-Improvement**: A dedicated "Dreaming Chamber" where the AI analyzes its collective memory to synthesize new high-level directives, allowing it to learn from experience and improve its core logic over time.
 -   **Architectural Plasticity**: The AI can dynamically `forge_tool` or `spawn_replica` as part of its plan, modifying its own capabilities to meet the demands of a task.

 ## System Architecture